shiwano/errdef/README.md

 ### Structured Logging (`slog`)

 `errdef.Error` implements `slog.LogValuer` out-of-the-box to provide structured logging with zero configuration.

-When you pass an `errdef.Error` to `slog`, it automatically formats into a structured group containing the message, kind, custom fields, error origin, and causal chain.

 ```go
 slog.Error("failed to find user", "error", err)